JST-CN/yeoman-cn/wiki-en/Home.md

-This wiki is open for anyone to edit.
-Feel free to fix grammar and other things.
-For big changes, first open an issue for discussion.
+This wiki is being merged with the official site, [Yeoman.io](http://yeoman.io).
+Once that is complete, this wiki will be deleted.
+For any changes, open an issue or pull request for discussion on the [repo for that site](http://github.com/yeoman/yeoman.io).

 ## 1.0 docs